MattPM/Rthink/README.md

 #> sigma 0.3409979 0.03469045 0.2855558 0.3964399
 ```

-plot predicted mean and 89% compatibility intervals for the mean
+### plot predictied and 89% compatibility intervals for the mean

 ``` r
 sim.x = seq(-2, 2,length.out = 50)